WeAreAcademy/mark-react-proj--baby-names/README.md

 ## Setup

 - Create a new React app on your machine called `baby-names-react`.
 Make sure you set up with TypeScript not the JavaScript default.
-TODO: add link to instructions: "React project creation setup (w typescript)".
+Follow the [React docs](https://create-react-app.dev/docs/adding-typescript/#installation) for how to do this.

 - Publish the project repo to github.
 Call it `baby-names-react`.
 TODO: add link to instructions: "publishing new project repo to github".